 Fascia is "a 'master key' that's as crucial as knowing you need water, oxygen, and blood to survive.
 Once you have this key, you can open as many doors as you'd like.
 You can change your body in ways you never thought possible.
 You can correct health and orthopedic issues you were previously told you couldn't.
 You can obliterate cellulite, pain, restrictions, and more...At the surface, [this book] is about taking back control of your body, but ultimately it's about taking back control of your life."

 - The Cellulite Myth: It's Not Fat, It's Fascia by Ashley Black

 What is Fascia?
 And why does it need to be released?

 Our fascia is designed to move freely, easily rubbing back and forth against other tissues.
 However, when an injury or trauma occurs, the sticky fibers of fascia contract and tighten in a protective way to prevent further injury.
 These adhesions, when left untreated, lead to restrictions and eventually to more serious issues such as impaired movement, loss of range of motion, compensatory patterns, perpetually contracted and lengthened tissues resulting in overused and weakened muscles, and pain.
-For an example, take a look at thoracolumbar fascia in the low back below.
-The video on the left shows healthy, unrestricted fascia, while the video on the right shows injured fascia that is adhered together (scar tissue).
-Note the freedom of movement on the left verses the loss of function on the right.
+For an example, take a look at the thoracolumbar fascia in the low back below.
+The first video shows healthy, unrestricted fascia, while the second video shows injured fascia that is adhered together (scar tissue).
+Note the freedom of movement verses the loss of function.

 Shared from http://www.doctorschierling.com.